-For training exchange periods, the document includes same basic data.
+For work placement periods, the document includes the same basic data.
 Instead of courses, you will specify the proposed mobility programme, including tasks and responsibilities during the placement.
 You should also describe what knowledge and skills will be required.

-The Learning Agreement for placements also includes a monitoring and evaluation plan.
-It must be accepted by Diak’s coordinator and the host organization’s training supervisor.
-The Learning Agreement for a placement is similar to an employment contract, including the rights and responsibilities, as well as important information about insurance, ECTS credits and certificates.
+The Learning Agreement for work placements also includes a monitoring and evaluation plan.
+It must be accepted by Diak’s coordinator and the host organisation’s training supervisor.
+The Learning Agreement for a work placement is similar to an employment contract, including the rights and responsibilities, as well as important information about insurance, ECTS credits and certificates.

 The second part of the assessment will be completed after the exchange and is directly linked with the grant.
 Further information about the language assessment is available on the Erasmus+ OLS website.

 After the assessments, free online language courses are available for students who want to work on their language skills.
 For instance, if you are going to spend an exchange period in the Netherlands, you can complete the language assessment in English and take a language course in Dutch.
 Please notify the international office of your preferred language course option.